It’s not really a “theory” at all. It is a social movement, akin to a religion.

 In my analysis of extremist movements on both sides, I have reached the conclusion that a follower’s willingness to repeat obviously false statements (for example, “The Earth is flat” on the far Right, or “There’s no such thing as Cancel Culture” on the far Left) serves as a loyalty test.

-If you question these obviously false statements, then insiders immediately know that you’re an outsider and should be treated as a potential enemy.
+If you question such obviously false statements, then insiders immediately know that you’re an outsider and should be treated as a potential enemy.
 If you’re willing to repeat whatever you’re told to repeat, even when you know perfectly well that it’s a false statement — and especially, if you’re willing to argue and argue and argue in defense of the false claim, and possibly even convince yourself that you really believe it — then you prove to other insiders that your commitment to the movement is greater than your commitment to the truth: and therefore the other insiders can rely upon your support in their crusade against their political enemies.

 A Conflict of Values